List of diplomatic missions in the United Kingdom

 This is a list of diplomatic missions in the United Kingdom.
 At present, the capital city of London hosts 166 embassies and high commissions.
 Several other countries have ambassadors accredited to the United Kingdom, with most being resident in Brussels or Paris.
 There are also a number of Honorary Consuls resident in various locations in the UK.

-Embassies and High Commissions in London
+Embassies and high commissions in London

-The following 166 countries maintain embassies in London as their primary diplomatic missions to the United Kingdom.
+The following 166 countries maintain embassies and high commissions in London as their primary diplomatic missions to the United Kingdom.